bhctest123/soberlivingappcom-new/src/content/blog/opioid-settlement-funding-updates-for-sober-living-homes-in-south-dakota-north-dakota-alaska-washington-dc-and-wyoming.md

 Unfortunately, Alaska is lagging behind other states in disbursing the $58 million it is expecting to receive in opioid settlement money.
 Lawmakers have not yet established how the funds will be used, who will direct those decisions, or what checks and balances will be put in place to ensure that the money is spent responsibly.

-## Washington D.C. is not Forthcoming With Information About Opioid Settlement Funding Grant Application Process
+## Washington D. C. is not Forthcoming With Information About Opioid Settlement Funding Grant Application Process

 ![washington d.c. opioid settlement money funding grant startup sober living home](/images/blog/opioid-settlement-funding-updates-for-sober-living-homes-in-south-dakota-north-dakota-alaska-washington-dc-and-wyoming/Screen_Shot_2024-04-15_at_6.13.36_PM.png)